 What does senior travel insurance cover?

-Emergency medical coverage typically reimburses you up to a certain amount if you are injured or have a medical emergency while you’re travelling.
+Emergency medical coverage typically reimburses you up to a specific amount if you are injured or have a medical emergency while you're travelling.
 Coverage kicks in once you leave your home province and is valid within Canada and internationally.

 Seniors' travel insurance is typically valid for a shorter duration than standard travel insurance – up to 15 days with certain credit cards.
 If your trip extends beyond this (or you exceed the coverage age limit), you will no longer be covered.